 SQM Algorithm: Cake

-Max Bandwidth: They advertise up to 350Mbp but the according the real world speed is about 160 Mbps max (confirmed by 2 of my readers).
+Max Bandwidth: They advertise up to 350Mbp but the real world speed with SQM on is about 160 Mbps max (confirmed by 2 of my readers).
+If you want to do 1000Mbps+ you’ll have to go with the IQRouter Pro not the V3.

 5. TM-AC1900 (~$40): A tedious method requiring two firmware flashes, economical if you can get one for $40.
 Can support higher bandwidth’s with NAT Acceleration set on Auto.